Mexico inflation target may be 'challenging': central banker

 The central bank kept interest rates on hold on Friday at a record low, forecasting that inflation would ease toward 3 percent in the first half of 2015, after ending this year around 4 percent.

-According to the text of a speech given at an event in San Francisco, Sanchez said that Mexico’s economy has begun to rebound, but emphasized risks to inflation, including a political debate to raise the country’s minimum wage.
+According to the text of a speech given at an event in Los Angeles, Sanchez said that Mexico’s economy has begun to rebound, but emphasized risks to inflation, including a political debate to raise the country’s minimum wage.

 “Second-round effects from possible minimum wage hikes, unfavorable shocks to non-core inflation and volatility in global financial markets may make convergence of inflation to the 3 percent permanent target challenging,” he said.